St Peter’s School Vision

 The Parable of the Mustard Seed

-He set another man before them, saying, “The Kingdom of Heaven is like a grain of mustard seed, which a man took, and sowed in his field; which indeed is smaller than all seeds.
-But when it is grown, it is greater than the herbs, and becomes a tree, so that the birds of the air come and lodge in its branches.”
-Matthew 13:31–32 and
+‘the kingdom of heaven is like a mustard seed, which a man took and planted in his field.
+Though it is the smallest of all seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches.”

 The mustard seed is absolutely tiny, only 1-2mm in size, and yet it grows into a tree nearly 3m tall.

 Jesus is reminding us that even very small things can become something much bigger and end up making a huge difference!